-Re: (School activity for which your vehicle is to be used)
+(School activity y for which your vehicle is to be used)

 Dear Volunteer Driver:

-Thank you for providing your automobile to assist in the transport of students involved in this school-sponsored activity.
-While we are grateful, we are also deeply committed to the general safety of our students during such activities and must emphasize safety as it relates to your participation.
-We cannot overly stress the importance of abiding by all traffic laws and encourage you to pay particular attention to the problems associated with overloading the vehicle, failing to require seat belt use and speeding.
-Your responsible action and good defensive driving will ensure the safety of this endeavor.
+involved in this school-spons deeply committed to the gen and must emphasize safety a overly stress the importance pay particular attention to the vehicle, failing to require sea ar automobile to assist in the transport of students sored activity.
+While we are grateful, we are also eral safety of our students during such activities as it relates to your participation.
+We cannot of abiding by all traffic laws and encourage you to the problems associated with overloading the at belt use and speeding.
+Your responsible action will ensure the safety of this endeavor.

-It is requested that you provide the school with the following information so that proper record keeping can be achieved.
+It is requested that you prov that proper record keeping o ride the school with the following information so can be achieved.

-\$50,000.00 per occurrence and \$ ould have insurance coverage with at least 100,000.00 combined single limit protection andard?
+\$50,000.00 per occurrence a Does your insurance meet th ou should have insurance coverage with at least and \$100,000.00 combined single limit protection. his standard?
 Yes No

-ehicle:
+Registered owner of the vehi cle:

-Make of vehicle:
+the vehicle:

+the vehicle.

-Present liability insurance compa ny:
+Present liability insurance co ompany:

-I do, hereby, authorize the use of my vehicle for this school-sponsored activity
+I do, hereby, authorize the u se of my vehicle for this school-sponsored activity.

 Date Signature of vehicle owner

 Date Signature of vehicle driver if not the same as the owner

 Date Principal or designee